cp-algorithms/cp-algorithms/src/others/josephus_problem.md

 $$J_ {n, k} = (J _ {(n-1), k} + k - 1) \ \bmod n + 1 $$
 $$J_ {1, k} = 1 $$

-Here, 1-indexing somewhat spoils the elegance of the formula; if you number the positions from 0, you get a very clear formula:
+Here, 1-indexing makes for a somewhat messy formula; if you instead number the positions from 0, you get a very elegant formula:

 $$J_ {n, k} = (J _ {(n-1), k} + k) \ \bmod n$$

-So, we found a solution to the problem of Joseph, working in $O(n)$ operations.
+So, we found a solution to the problem of Josephus, working in $O(n)$ operations.

+## Implementation

 Simple **recursive implementation** (in 1-indexing)